openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 ## Infrastructure Needed [optional]

-None expected - the new operator can take advantage of existing resources used in OpenShift CI.
+- New GitHub repository (and organization?) for the Shared Resource CSI driver.
-Alternatively, the new OpenShift Builds operator may decide to "dogfood" Tekton in its tests, using an operating OpenShift Builds/Pipelines cluster.
+- New GitHub repository for the OpenShift Builds operator (likely to live in the `redhat-developer` org).
+- CI infrastructure - either reuse the existing OpenShift CI, "dogfood" with its own CI cluster, or something in between (ex: share with OpenShift Pipelines dogfooding CI).